ulfschneider/ulf.website/content/posts/sports/2021-10-07-fairlight-strael-build-notes.md

 ---
 [[toc]]

-This text started life during October 2021.

-## Why building my own bike?
-It´s a personal thing.
-I want a disc brake road bike with wide tyres and a personal setup.
-I want to make it *my* bike.

 ## Fairlight Cycles
 My first contact with the Fairlight Strael was through [road.cc](https://road.cc/content/review/216171-fairlight-cycles-strael), around 2017 if I remember correctly, when Stu Kerton reviewed the bike and gave it an excellent rating.